Creating Strong Passwords

 If you have a choice, pick the authenticator application or stand-alone hardware device instead of receiving codes by text message.
 It’s easier for an attacker to redirect these codes to their own phone than it is to bypass the authenticator.

-We have a separate guide to crossing the U.S. border that gives advice on how to deal with requests for access to devices while travelling to or from the United States.
+We have a separate guide to crossing the U.S. border that gives advice on how to deal with requests for access to devices while traveling to or from the United States.
 In other situations, you should think about how someone might force you or others to give up your passwords, and what the consequences would be.